Current Team Members

 Matt Heilbronn, Undergraduate researcher (he/him)

-Alyssa Neuhaus, MS
+Alyssa Neuhaus, MS (she/her)

-Karli Fletcher, Tufts DVM Student and Visiting Scientist
+Karli Fletcher, Tufts DVM Student and Visiting Scientist (she/her)

-Erik Gonzalez, Undergraduate researcher
+Erik Gonzalez, Undergraduate researcher (he/him)

-Sarah Weiss, Undergraduate researcher, UVM
+Sarah Weiss, Undergraduate researcher, UVM (she/her)

 Due to Sarah’s passion for all things marine it was easy to rope her into doing her senior research project on Common Loons as they spend half of the year on open ocean and half of the year mainland to breed on freshwater ponds and lakes.
 Sarah screened a large sample of Common Loons from sites across the northern US for Apicomplexan blood parasites including the malaria parasites.
 She also investigated the relationship between blood mercury levels and infection status with her preliminary findings suggesting a positive correlation.
 Sarah is now a Master’s student in the Department of Biology at Syracuse University studying the surface foraging strategies of humpback whales.

-Yesha Stresha, Undergraduate researcher, Christopher Newport University
+Yesha Stresha, Undergraduate researcher, Christopher Newport University (she/her)

 For a summer research internship, Yesha assisted in the field and lab methods involved in an investigation of parasite spillover between wild birds and collection birds at the Smithsonian Conservation Biology Institute’s National Zoological Park in Washington, D.C..
 In the field she trapped and collected mosquitoes amongst Greater Rheas, Asian elephants, and Clouded leopards.
 In the lab she scanned blood smears and extracted DNA from hundreds of wild and collection birds.
 Yesha went on to complete a master’s degree at the George Mason University School of Medicine and Health Sciences, work as a microbiologist for the US Geological Survey, and is now a Bioinformatics Scientist at the FDA.

-Neil Thompson, Undergraduate researcher, UVM
+Neil Thompson, Undergraduate researcher, UVM (he/him)

 Neil conducted his senior research project on the malaria parasites of forest birds of the Dominican Republic.
 Through light microscopy, PCR, and gene sequencing, Neil discovered a diversity of malaria parasites in DR birds including endemic parasites in endemic bird species as well as more widely distributed parasites in both endemic and migratory bird species pointing to the possible spillover of parasites from migratory birds to endemic birds.
 Neil then completed his PhD in salmon genetics at Oregon State University, worked as a postdoctoral fellow at the National Marine Fisheries Service at NOAA, and then landed as a Research Geneticist for the US Department of Agriculture (USDA) Agricultural Research Service (ARS) in Oregon.

-Benjamin Blumberg, Undergraduate researcher, UVM
+Benjamin Blumberg, Undergraduate researcher, UVM (he/him)

 Ben started in the lab as a junior undergraduate student very eager to get involved in the study of malaria parasites of birds (and lizards as shown here).
 For his senior research project, Ben investigated the malaria parasites of California birds, discovering many new bird-parasite associations as well as a high diversity of parasites.
 Ben went on to obtain his PhD in Molecular Microbiology and Immunology at Johns Hopkins Bloomberg School of Public Health studying mosquito microbiota and its influence on innate immune system and defense against Plasmodium parasites.
 Ben is now a postdoctoral fellow in Medicinal Chemistry at Rutgers University.

-William Pinard, Undergraduate researcher, UVM
+William Pinard, Undergraduate researcher, UVM (he/him)

 As part of a research internship, Will looked at Leucocytozoon parasites in Vermont birds.
 These parasites are transmitted by blackflies (family Simuliidae) and are quite amazing to glance at under the light microscope due to their diversity in shapes and sizes.
 Will discovered a high prevalence and great abundance of Leucocytozoon species in Vermont’s birds including owls, turkeys, and songbirds.
 After graduating from UVM, Will completed a master’s degree at George Mason University, went on to work as a Program Assistant for the American Association for the Advancement of Science, and is now at Sandia National Laboratories in sunny New Mexico.

-Jessica Waite, Undergraduate researcher, UVM
+Jessica Waite, Undergraduate researcher, UVM (she/her)

 Jessi was in the lab for many years as an undergraduate at UVM.
 She worked first as a volunteer, then as a research intern, and finally conducted her own senior Honor’s research project.
 Jessi is a native Vermonter and loves being out in the field.
 She assisted in the mist netting of thousands of Vermont birds of over 100 different species as part of an avian malaria parasite survey.
 In the lab she was a whiz at molecular methods and gene sequence analysis.
 For Jessi’s senior thesis, she looked at the identification of subgenera of malaria parasites by both morphological and molecular methods.
 Jessi then switched to vectors and completed a PhD in the Clayton & Bush Lab at the University of Utah studying the dynamics between the malaria parasites of doves and their louse vector hosts (Family Hippoboscidae).
 Jessi then worked as a postdoctoral fellow in the Thomas Lab at Penn State University and the Center for Infectious Disease Dynamics studying the mosquito vectors of human malaria parasites.
 Jessi returned to her home state of Vermont to work as a Scientific Project Manager at Green Mountain Antibodies and is now a Grant Proposal Developer at UVM.